-The Details display screen provides the device address and, if programmed, the location description of the point that generated the selected event message.
+The Details display screen provides the device address and, if programmed, the location description of the device that generated the selected event message.
+If the selected event message were for a zone, the Details display screen would show which devices in the zone were activated.